RoRoche/TheTwelve-FactorMobileApp/README.md

 **5. Use local cache as single source of truth**

 - So your application can work even without network (and access to the backend), cache remote data into local storage (into the embedded SQLite database).
-- Build a consistent offline mode with data synchronisation (compare delta to get the freshest data).
+- Build a consistent offline mode with data synchronization (compare delta to get the freshest data).

 **6. Be careful of components lifecycle**